-The School Board of Madison and Rappahannock Counties agree to share certain services as follows:
+The School Boards of Madison and Rappahannock Counties agree to share certain services as follows:

 - Do cooperative purchasing in selected areas (custodial supplies, duplicating paper, computers, food, etc.) to be determined through consultation between the school divisions' finance offices and administrative staff. - HS students may enroll in certain classes in the other school division at no cost.
-Rappahannock will reserve up to two slots in each of the following classes for Madison students through the second day of the semester: Web Design, Geospatial Technologies (GIS/GPS), and Culinary Arts.
-Madison will reserve up to two slots in each of the following classes for Rappahannock students through the second day of the semester: Cosmetology/Barbering and other classes to be determined.
-The school divisions may add courses to or delete courses from these lists by mutual agreement. - Prior to putting surplus school buses up for auction Rappahannock will offer buses to Madison at no cost. - Employees of both school divisions may attend on-site Staff development on a space available basis at no cost. - Effective with the 2010-11 school year, Rappahannock will send its Latin teacher to Madison to teach one section of Latin at no cost to the Madison Schools. - Effective with the 2010-11 school year, Rappahannock will send its Visiting Teacher to madison to complete approximately 40 written Social Histories annually as part of the Special Education evaluation process at no cost to the Madison Schools.
+Rappahannock will reserve up to two slots in each of the following classes for Madison students through the second day of the semester: Web Design, Latin and Culinary Arts.
+Madison will reserve up to two slots in each of the following classes for Rappahannock students through the second day of the semester: Cosmetology/Barbering, Engineering, and Agriculture.
+The school divisions may add courses to or delete courses from these lists by mutual agreement, including academic courses. - Prior to putting surplus school buses up for auction Rappahannock will offer buses to Madison at no cost. - Employees of both school divisions may attend on-site Staff development on a space available basis at no cost. - Rappahannock will send its Latin teacher to Madison during the spring semester, first block, to teach one section of Latin at no cost to the Madison Schools. - Rappahannock will send its Visiting Teacher to Madison to complete approximately 40 written Social Histories annually as part of the Special Education evaluation process at no cost to the Madison Schools.

-This agreement shall be in effect from July 1, 2011 - June 30, 2012.
+This agreement shall be in effect from July 1, 2012 - June 30, 2013.
 For the purpose of renewing the agreement, the school divisions agree to consider revisions to this agreement by December 31 of each contract year.
 If either party wishes to terminate the agreement, written notice must be given to the other party at least 90 days in advance of the proposed date of termination.

-Dr. Matthew J. Eberhardt, Superintendent, Madison County Public Schools
+rintendent, Madison County Public Schools